Skip to content

 • by

 The stars in tonight’s sky form many familiar patterns that make their host constellations easy to identify.
-In the northern hemisphere, the stars of the Summer Triangle – Vega, Altair, and Deneb – dominate the evening sky.
-These are the brightest stars in the constellations Lyra (the Lyre), Aquila (the Eagle), and Cygnus (the Swan).
+For observers in the northern hemisphere, the stars of Cassiopeia, Pegasus and Cygnus dominate the evening sky.
+They form three bright and prominent asterisms: Cassiopeia’s W, the Great Square of Pegasus, and the Northern Cross.

-The stars visible tonight depend on the observer’s location and time of night.
-The star maps below show the first and second magnitude stars visible in the night sky around 10 pm in the mid-northern, equatorial, and mid-southern latitudes.
+The stars visible tonight depend on the observer’s location and the time of night.
+The star maps below show the first and second magnitude stars visible in the night sky around 10 pm in the mid-northern, equatorial, and southern latitudes.

 Northern hemisphere